info201b-au2022/project-danielz6/docs/project_proposal.md

 ### Research Questions

-Our first research question is which factors caused the United States' current standing in terms of global water quality?
-This is important because if we are able to understand the reasons for this then we can work towards changing that so we can drastically improve the water quality.
+What is the United States water access ranking compared to other countries?

+This is important because if we are able to understand the reasons for this then we can work towards changing that so we can drastically improve the water quality throughout the country.
 The motivation for the question is that the presence of contaminants in cities around the U.S. has led to severe health issues for the people living there so determining the leading factors is essential.

-The second research question is how do socioeconomic factors influence water quality in the U.S. and other countries?
-The reason that this is important is because the social and economic aspects of this major health problem have contributed heavily to it so now that we identified the issues, it's easier to prevent them from influencing water quality which is what motivates this inquiry.
-Our third research question is why should we prioritize water quality as a serious environmental issue on a local and global scale?
-This is important to explore because there are numerous other issues to focus on and the motivation for this is to understand the depth of this problem both locally and globally.
+ How does the US water ranking compare to Canadas?

+The reason that this is important as through comparing the US to another country that is close in geographic location and similar socioeconomically, we are able to analyze the water health and further identify what is contributing to each country’s ranking and potentially create solutions to prevent those identified factors from influencing poor water quality.

+What is the overall trend in deaths from poor water quality over the years?

+This is important to explore because it examines a major impact of poorer water quality and sanitation systems, and emphasizes the need for reformed water quality standards, or other solutions that minimize the high counts of death from this issue.
+The motivation for this is to understand the depth of this problem both locally and globally.

 ### The Dataset